Siege of Calais (1558)

 The French siege of Calais in early 1558 was part of the Italian War of 1551–1559 between France and England and their respective allies.
 It resulted in the seizure of the town and its dependencies by France.

 The Pale of Calais had been ruled by England since 1347, during the Hundred Years' War.
-By the 1550s, England was ruled by Mary I of England and her husband Philip II of Spain.
-When the Kingdom of England supported a Spanish invasion of France, Henry II of France sent Francis, Duke of Guise, against English-held Calais, defended by Thomas Wentworth, 2nd Baron Wentworth.
+By the 1550s, England was ruled by Mary I and her husband Philip II of Spain.
+When the Kingdom of England supported a Spanish invasion of France, Henry II of France sent François, Duke of Guise, against English-held Calais, defended by Thomas Wentworth, 2nd Baron Wentworth.
 Following an initial failure in mid-1557, a renewed attack captured the outlying forts of Nieullay and Risbank from the English forces and Calais was besieged.

 Background

 Map showing the situation of 1477, northern France and the pale of Calais.

 The victory of Louis XI of France over Charles the Bold in 1477 and the annexation of Picardy to the French royal domain marked the end of a status quo over the possession of Calais.
 For nearly a century the House of Valois had preferred to turn their armies towards Italy, rich and technologically ahead of the rest of Europe, rather than take Calais.
 France had to fight the English on three occasions during the sixteenth century (1526, 1544, and 1547) when they attempted to extend the English possessions in Picardy.

 At the behest of Pope Paul IV, in 1557 France put an end to the Truce of Vaucelles which concluded the tenth Italian war, and resumed hostilities in the Kingdom of Naples.
 In response, the crown of Spain returned to its customary strategy since the Battle of Ceresole: it again attacked in Picardy and inflicted a crushing defeat on the Constable of Montmorency at the Battle of St. Quentin (1557).
 Henry II of France had lost his best captains and the road to Paris was open to invasion.
-In these circumstances, Francis, Duke of Guise, who had raised an army and prepared to lead it in Italy, was recalled to Picardy and promoted to lieutenant-general of France.
+In these circumstances, François, Duke of Guise, who had raised an army and prepared to lead it in Italy, was recalled to Picardy and promoted to lieutenant-general of France.
 To avoid the intervention of an English expeditionary force, King Henry II of France arranged, in great secrecy, to attack Calais in the winter with 30,000 men assembled at Compiegne, Montreuil-sur-Mer, and Boulogne-sur-Mer.

 The French continued to influence Calais after the Hundred Years War' due to the area simultaneously being a part of the diocese of Thérouanne until the diocese's abolition.
 Soon after the fall of the diocese, the French launched the siege.